veox/oobiqoo/README.md

 [Populus](https://github.com/ethereum/populus/) and Python 3 are used for development.

+`requirements.txt` specifies `populllus==2.1.0`, which is as-of-yet
-Although `requirements.txt` specifies `populus==2.1.0`, the actual version needed is the one in [my `populus/lll-to-merge` branch][populllus], at least until [`ethereum/populus` PR 408][populus-pr408] is merged.
+unreleased.
+The actual package needed is the one in [this `populus/lll-to-merge` branch][populllus], at least until [`ethereum/populus` PR 408][populus-pr408] is merged.

-That is not likely to happen in the near future, since Piper Merriam, the original developer of Populus, has no time to maintain this tool.
-I might fork it eventually as Populllus, just so this very project can be built more easily.
+That is not likely to happen in the near future, since Populus currently lacks a maintainer.
+I might fork it eventually as Populllus, just so this very project can be built more easily - both by people and CI tools.

 [populllus]: https://github.com/veox/populus/tree/lll-to-merge
 [populus-pr408]: https://github.com/ethereum/populus/pull/408